 State law limits the extent to which cities and counties can regulate the installation of manufactured homes, including mobile homes.
 Government Code Section 65852.3 requires that cities allow installation of certified manufactured homes on foundation systems on lots zoned for conventional single-family residences.
 This section and Government Code Section 65852.4 generally require that manufactured homes be subject to the same land use regulations as conventional homes.
 Government Code Section 65852.7 deems mobile home parks to be a permitted use in all areas planned and zoned for residential use.
-The City of Alameda permits manufactured housing is not commonly placed on private property, except perhaps as caretaker residences within industrial districts.
+The City of Alameda permits manufactured and factory-built housing in all residential zoning districts.
+Because of the high cost of land, manufactured housing is not commonly placed on private property, except perhaps as caretaker residences within industrial districts.
 According to the 2021 DOF, there were 127 manufactured residences in Alameda.
 There are no mobile home parks.
-Pursuant to state law, any site that can be developed for site-built residential development is also available for the development of factory-built (manufactured) housing or mobile homes.
+Pursuant to state law, any site that can be developed for site-built residential development is also available for the development of factory-built (manufactured) housing or for mobile homes.
 There are no specific restrictions upon the development of manufactured housing or mobile home parks within the Alameda Municipal Code or General Plan.